UOX3DevTeam/UOX3/README.md

 <details>
   <summary><strong>CMake</strong> (Any platform, manual instructions)</summary>

+  > If you don't wish to rely on the automake.sh script, but want control over the process yourself, follow these steps:
+  >
+  > Linux/macOS, using Terminal:\
-  > From the root of the UOX3 repository on Linux or macOS, run:\
+  > Navigate to root of cloned UOX3 git repository, then run:\
   > `cmake make/cmake -B ./build -DCMAKE_BUILD_TYPE=Release`\
   > `cmake --build ./build --config Release`
   >
-  > From a Visual Studio Developer PowerShell on Windows, run:\
+  > Windows, using Developer Powershell for VS:\
+  > Navigate to root of cloned UOX3 git repository, then run:\
   > `cmake make/cmake -B ./build -G "Visual Studio 17 2022" -A x64 -T ClangCL`\
   > `cmake --build ./build --config Release`
   >
-  > Replace `Release` with `Debug` for a debug build.
-Delete the **build** directory for a clean build.
+  > Replace `Release` with `Debug` in the above instructions to create a debug-build.
+Delete the **make/cmake/build** directory to do clean builds.
 </details>

 <details>